cino/cino.github.io/content/posts/8-limiting-aws-lambdas-access-to-log-groups.md

 );
 {{< / highlight >}}

-A full working example can be found in my Github repository containing this and future examples at <a href="https://github.com/cino/cdk-examples/tree/main/lambda-custom-role">this location</a>.
+A full working example can be found in my Github repository containing this and future examples at <a href="https://github.com/cino/cdk-examples/tree/main/lambda-custom-role" target="_blank">this location</a>.